 Welcome to the Veterans' Benefits and Issues Libguide!
 The goal of this Libguide is to assist researchers interested in veterans law and veterans' issues.
 This guide is written for individuals familiar with basic legal research.
 Hopefully, this guide will expose researchers to veterans' issues and serve as a reference tool for veterans law research.
 The guide also collects information like career resources for veterans, healthcare programs, and other veterans' benefits to further assist individuals who volunteer and help veterans (see Resources for Veterans).
 The majority of this guide will identify resources that are available through the UIC Law Library, free online sources, and the Chicago Public Library.

 Veterans law is an area of law that covers the legal treatment of military veterans and veterans' families.
 Veterans law falls within a diverse range of legal areas, including but not limited to employment benefits, healthcare, disability, long term care, loan programs, education, family law, and criminal law.
 The majority of veterans law is federal law.
 These laws are generally protective in nature, providing benefits to qualifying former service members and their families.
 States and municipalities, though, also pass laws protecting and providing benefits to veterans.
 For a comprehensive understanding of veterans' benefits, it is important to research federal and state law.

-The John Marshall Library provides this Libguide as a service to our patrons.
+The UIC Law Library provides this Libguide as a service to our patrons.
 While this guide covers legal information, it is not intended to be taken as legal or non-legal advice.
 Please consult a veterans' advocate if you have any veterans' benefits issues.
 You can find veterans' advocates through the Veterans Advocates & Organizations page.

 Navigating this Libguide: This guide has six main pages accessible through the tabs located near the top of this page.